SerhioP3/Elessar/README.md

-- 👋 Hi, I’m @SerhioP3
+- 👋 Hi, I’m @Elessar
-- 👀 I’m interested in Programming, Shares, LotR and Soccer
+- 👀 I’m interested in ...
-- 🌱 I’m currently learning Python programming language
+- 🌱 I’m currently learning C# programming language
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me ...